GuggisbergSimon/CLD-labo/Labo02/004_Create_Load_Balancer.md

 10.0.18.5 - - [21/Mar/2024:16:51:15 +0000] "GET / HTTP/1.1" 200 5147
 ```

-This is an example of the lines present in the access_log file on one of the bitnami instance
+This is an example of the lines present in the access_log file.